 - Do their very best for the company sponsoring their internship

-- Agree to discuss or present information about their internship experience with other students and faculty
+- Agree to discuss or present information about their internship experience with other students, faculty, staff, and community members

 - Participate in scheduled recognition ceremonies

 - Represent their employer, MWSU, the CSB, and themselves in a professional manner